Relfos/neo-debugger-tools/README.md

 So, when debugging a contract, it is necessary to be able to specify the inputs.
 Currently this is done via a `.json` file that resides in the same folder as the debugger executable.

 This file should have the same name as the `.avm` file.
+So if your contract file is `hello.avm`, make sure the input file is called `hello.json`.

 Here's a example contract that takes a string and array of objects as argument.